zeph-yr/JDFixer/README.md

 - If "Use Preferred JD Values" is enabled but no Preferences are set, the map will run at JD value in the slider
 - Thresholds override Preferences only

+**Reaction Time Preferences:**
+This works exactly the same as the JD Preferences.
+The four examples above apply, except in reaction time.
+Enabling "Use Reaction Time Preferences" will override JD Preferences even if "Use JD Preferences" is turned on.

 ## Tournaments and MP
 - **Tournament Assistant:** Works with Default, Dual Sync and AutoPause matches.
 JD slider and Preferences work as normal.
 Map JD display does not function.
 Avoid opening the Preferences menu in TA!
 You will be stuck in it until you relaunch the game.
 However if you do choose to get yourself stuck inside just before a match, your match will still play fine when the coordinator starts it KEKW.